414owen/Nutmeg-Core/README.md

 ### Repetition

-Nutmeg parameters can be other nutmeg elements, anything that can be stringified
+Nutmeg parameters can be other Nutmeg elements, anything that can be stringified
 (eg. numbers), or array-like objects of these.
 To show this, we will generate an
 array of the first 500 fibonacci numbers, and append it to body.